-DESIGNER WITH A CURIOS MIND AND A PASSION FOR AGILITY
+DESIGNER WITH A CURIOUS MIND AND A PASSION FOR SUSTAINABILITY AND AGILITY

 I’m a Designer (KISD, Germany) and Design Manager (UAL, UK) by training.
 I ventured into all kinds of roles: Web Designer, Design Researcher, Design Thinker.
 In the past years, I worked as User Experience Designer and Product Owner (in web development).

 I initiated, exercised, and participated in different projects; I held Design Thinking workshops and presentations, conducted co-creation workshops, and contextual customer interviews.
 I tested and implemented business hypotheses and requirements as part of an agile web development team.

 CERTIFIED SCRUM PRODUCT OWNER

 »Passionate Product Owner« Using Product Design and Agile Thinking to Create Great Products

 Jeff Patton, DE, 2015